-- One reason, why dependencies tend to be high-dimensional and statistical in nature is that the input of interest, here wealth, is not available (latent, hidden); latent variable models attempt to estimate these latent factors (see lecture on PCA) - Another reason is that many individual factors contribute to a decision: as discussed, the Perceptron can be thought of as a weighted voting machine - Exceptions (where rule-learning might works as predictive systems): - Technical human generated worlds ("Engine A always goes with transmission B") - Tax forms (although for a "just" fined-tuned tax system, the rules become complex again); legal system; business rules (again: human generated) - Natural laws under idealized conditions; under real conditions (friction, wind, ...) laws become complex again; rules in chemistry; weather forecasting is done with stochastic natural laws, but can also be done via purely statistical methods.
+- One reason, why dependencies tend to be high-dimensional and statistical in nature is that the input of interest, here wealth, is not available (latent, hidden); latent variable models attempt to estimate these latent factors (see lecture on PCA) - Another reason is that many individual factors contribute to a decision: as discussed, the Perceptron can be thought of as a weighted voting machine - Exceptions (where rule-learning might works as predictive systems): - Technical human generated worlds ("Engine A always goes with transmission B"); rules enforced in the design of an airplane; a CAD description of an airplane - Tax forms (although for a "just" fined-tuned tax system, the rules become complex again); legal system; business rules (again: human generated) - Natural laws under idealized conditions; under real conditions (friction, wind, ...) laws become complex again; rules in chemistry; weather forecasting is done with stochastic natural laws, but can also be done via purely statistical methods.
 But natural laws where only discovered very late in history (Galileo, ...)

-• Also language seems to happen more on the deterministic level; although language is often used to justify a decision, and not to explain a decision.
-In making a decision (vacationing in Italy), many issues are considered; after the decision, the result is often communicated as a simple rule: "We will go to Italy, because it has the best beaches!"
+- Also language seems to happen more on the deterministic level; although language is often used to justify a decision, and not to explain a decision.
+In making a decision (vacationing in Italy), many issues are considered; after the decision, the result is often communicated as a simple rule: "We will go to Italy, because it has the best beaches!" - Do rules (and facts) exist in our mind or in reality?